GargoyleSoft/ExpandableDatePicker/README.md

 There is nothing to implement from that protocol, it just needs to exist on the UITableViewCell subclass.
 If you just want a simple "Right Detail" cell you can use the provided ExpandableDatePickerSelectionCell class.

+## Adding To An Existing View Controller

+* Import the ExpandableDatePicker module
+* Add the ExpandableDatePicker protocol to your view controller
+* Add the three variables defined by the protocol
+* Replace all instances of *indexPath* in your *UITableViewDelegate* and *UITableViewDataSource* with *updatedModelIndexPath(for:)*

+### viewDidLoad()

+Call *tableView.registerExpandableDatePicker()*.
+This registers the cells used internally and **sets the *estimatedRowHeight* of the *UITableView* to 44.0** as the *UIDatePicker* requires expandable cells.

+### tableView(_:cellForRowAt:)

+The very start of this method should check *shouldShowDatePicker(at:)* and *shouldShowTimeZoneRow(at:)* before doing anything else, and taking the appropriate action based on the return values.
+See the example below for full details.

+For the row which is supposed to return the current value of the date, and the one which is tapped on to expand into the date picker and time zone picker rows, you should return an *ExpandableDatePickerSelectionCell* unless you need something more custom.
+Simply grab a reusable cell, set the *detailTextLabel* and return the cell.
+See below for an example.

+### tableView(_:accessoryButtonTappedForRowWith:)

+You'll might need to call *tableCellWasSelected(at:)* first and examine the output, depending on your usage model.
+If you've used the provided *ExpandableDatePickerSelectionCell* then there's no need to do this.

+### tableView(_:didSelectRowAt:)

+You definitely need to call *tableCellWasSelected(at:)* first and examine the output.
+You'll either get back *nil* or an updated *IndexPath* value.
+If it's *nil* then they tapped on the row which is used to pick a time zone.
+You simply push an *ExpandableDatePickerTimeZoneTableViewController* (whew!) onto your *UINavigationController*.
+Your callback will be given a *TimeZone* object which you should store in your local data model and then update your *UITableView*

+### tableView(_:numberOfRowsInSection)

+Add *datePickerRowsShowing* to your output.
+This will either be 0, 1, or 2 depending on whether the extra rows are showing or not.
+## Example Implementation
 You can use the below class as your starting point as it implements all the pieces required by the protocol.

 ##